-- Everything visual can be customized from colors and prompt to location and size as per the user’s demand.
+- Everything visual can be customized, from colors and prompts to location and size as per the user’s demand.

 - The keyboard-centric nature of Dmenu allows you to make efficient use of your Linux machine without the need to use the mouse.